aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/conversion/xlsm-to-xls/_index.md

 ---
 title: XLSM to XLS Convert API for C#
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for C# to convert XLSM format file to XLS format file.
 url: /net/conversion/xlsm-to-xls/
 ---